thuijskens/thuijskens.github.io/_drafts/useful-code-is-production-code.md

   - **Example**: See the git repo [here](https://github.com/thuijskens/production-tools/blob/master/requirements.txt).
 - **Drop Jupyter notebooks** as your **main** development tool.
   - Jupyter notebooks are great for quick exploration of the data you are working with, but do not use them as your main development tool.
-  - Notebooks do not encourage a reproducible workflow, see this [talk](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/edit#slide=id.g362da58057_0_1) for a good overview of why they don't.
+  - Notebooks do not encourage a reproducible workflow, and you should see this [talk](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/edit#slide=id.g362da58057_0_1) for a good overview of why they don't.
-  - Use a proper IDE like PyCharm or VS code when developing code.
+  - Use a proper IDE like PyCharm or VS code (or vim if you're into that) when developing code.
 Convince your employer to buy you professional editions of this software (this is usually peanuts for the company, and can be a massive productivity boost).
 I develop most of my code locally, but use PyCharm's remote execution to execute any code on the cloud or an internal VM.

 ## Well-documented code